August 21 – October 11, 2018

 From there, it expands.
-Like the city itself, it sprawls outward, with installations by an intergenerational group of artists connected to the region, film screenings, artist publications, public workshops and talks.
+Like the city itself, it sprawls outward, with installations by an intergenerational group of artists connected to the history of land, activism, and art in the region; film screenings, artist publications, public workshops and talks.

 Bending towards the Light of the Sun is anchored by archival materials relating to Fresno’s history of activism and art making, in the form of printed matter by Fresno-based radical land activist group National Land for People (NLP).

 - Claiming Open Spaces (1995) / Austin Allen’s critical documentary about African American communities and public spaces.

 - California Trilogy (1998) / Experimental filmmaker James Benning’s long slow look at the landscapes of California

 - In the Valleys: Las Mujeres Muralistas del Valle (2018) / Carissa Garcia’s film about a group of Chicana muralists working in Fresno in the 1970’s.